 Market Research

 There are no direct comparables to this concept, as several aspects of the programming, the business model, and the development plan are novel.
-This plan is differentiated by combining psychedelics and permaculture, embedding within a community, and by providing a natural (as opposed to luxurious) experience where communal growing, harvesting, and preparation of food is a core focus; and where there is no dedicated cleaning staff.
+This plan is differentiated by combining psychedelics and permaculture, embedding within a community, using a cooperative/membership model, and by providing a natural (as opposed to luxurious) experience where communal growing, harvesting, and preparation of food is a core focus; and where there is no dedicated cleaning staff.

 There are numerous businesses doing individual aspects of this plan.
 Partially comparable programs include: retreats/workshops centered around wellness, meditation, and yoga; healing medicine/psychedelic retreats; farm retreats; and one organization running psychedelic integration retreats.
 Some of these are detailed in the Comparables spreadsheet (to be uploaded), though much more work needs to be done here.